WSU long-term loans

-- Under Financial Aid, click on "My Award Information" and select the applicable aid year for your loan.
+- Select the applicable aid year for your loan.

 - Write the total amount listed under "Cost of Attendance" as your cost of attendance on the form.

-- Write the total amount listed under "Financial Aid Award" as your estimated financial assistance on the form.
+- Write the total amount of the awards listed as your estimated financial assistance on the form.

 - Follow the remaining instructions on the form.

 Loan approval disclosure form This will be sent to your WSU email account after the Office of Student Financial Aid receives your application materials.

 Loan final disclosure form This will be sent to your WSU email account shortly after the Office of Student Financial Aid receives your completed Loan Approval Disclosure from Disclosure 2.